NeuralSDE/NeuralSDE/2d/README.md

-This directory contains the implementation for the the 2D Bifurcation task.
+This directory contains the implementation for the 2D Bifurcation task.
 Our approach is able to capture multi-modal distributions (2 branches).

 ## Setup